SvitlanaKo/documentation/frontstore_guide/orders/index.rst

 14. Updated At
 15. More Actions (View)

-Within each of the tables, you have the following :ref:`actions buttons <frontstore-guide--navigation-action-buttons>` available:
+Within each of the tables, you have the following :ref:`action buttons <frontstore-guide--navigation-action-buttons>` available:

 1. Refresh the view table: click |IcRefresh| to update the view table.
 2. Reset the view table: click |IcReset| to clear view table customization and return to default settings.
 Reset applies to all filters, records per page and sorting changes that you have made.